Github73840134/DeskScout/README.md

 - Nightscout Settings
 - Glucose graph

-# Whats new as of 10/16/2025 (Build: 15)
+# Whats new as of 10/25/2025 (Build: 16)
-- Added open source licenses page
-- Added startup messages to the splash screen
+- Added OTA updates
-- Fixed a bug where pre-service startup version check would pass if processes version was higher or equal to a running DeskScout service
 # Running the app
-Run app/DeskScout.py to automatically start the server and open the app if the server is not running
+Run DeskScout.pyw to automatically start the server and open the app if the server is not running

 Or start them separately, the server must be running to start the app